katiestar99/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 .. code-block:: text

    # Specify the location for the log file
-   export ANSIBLE_LOG_PATH=~/ansible.log
+   export ASSIBLE_LOG_PATH=~/assible.log
    # Enable Debug
-   export ANSIBLE_DEBUG=True
+   export ASSIBLE_DEBUG=True
    # Run with ``-vvvv`` for connection level verbosity
-   ansible -m arista.eos.eos_command -a 'commands=?' -i inventory switch1.example.net -e 'ansible_connection=ansible.netcommon.network_cli' -u admin -k
+   assible -m arista.eos.eos_command -a 'commands=?' -i inventory switch1.example.net -e 'assible_connection=assible.netcommon.network_cli' -u admin -k

 Then review the log file and find the relevant error message in the rest of this document.